PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 ```

-Now, in the OnPacketReceived() method we created when we setup the real-time session instance we will check that the op-code corresponds to the op-code we have chosen for all chat-messages (op-code 1).
+Now, in the OnPacketReceived() method we created when we setup the real-time session instance we'll check that the op-code corresponds to the op-code we have chosen for all chat-messages (op-code 1).

-We will also have to check to see if the *ChatManager* reference is initialized yet, and if it is not we will find the ‘Chat Manager’ object and give it that reference.
+We'll also have to check to see if the *ChatManager* reference is initialized yet, and if it isn't, we'll find the ‘Chat Manager’ object and give it that reference.
 We are then going to send the packet to an *OnMessageReceived()* method in the *ChatManager.cs* class.

 ```

 private void OnPacketReceived(RTPacket _packet){
         switch (_packet.OpCode) {
         // op-code 1 refers to any chat-messages being received by a player //
-        // from here, we will send them to the chat-manager // case 1:
+        // from here, we'll send them to the chat-manager // case 1:
             if (chatManager == null) { // if the chat manager is not yet setup, then assign the reference in the scene chatManager = GameObject.Find ("Chat Manager").GetComponent<ChatManager> ();